MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 * **Sellers** running a supply-side platform (SSP), who can use the API to provide higher-quality ads for their publishers.
 * **Buyers** running a demand-side platform (DSP), who can use the API to improve the effectiveness of advertising campaigns.

-To get started using the Ad Selection API and test out the end-to-end flow, sign up for the limited Preview of the Ad Selection API.
+To get started using the Ad Selection API and test out the end-to-end flow, sign up for the limited preview of the Ad Selection API.

 As a seller operating a supply-side platform or a buyer operating a demand-side platform, use this guide to:
 * Test the Ad Selection API on your site.